2732ii2/Crud_Frontend/README.md

 ## Live Link
 https://bespoke-sprinkles-81a736.netlify.app/

-<p>As it's is deployed link as in backend database mongodb cluster is used which was shared db and free </p>
+<p>As it's is deployed link And as a backend database mongodb cluster is used which was shared db and free </p>
 <p>So for that you have to refresh website atleast two to three times so it will  hit api in backend Serve</p>